-- Stir in the egg plants and cook for about another ten minutes making sure it does not catch.
+- Stir in the aubergines and cook for about another ten minutes making sure it does not catch.

 - Step 6

-- Adjust the seasoning to your liking – more vinegar or a tablespoon of sugar but this is purely to your taste.
+- Adjust the seasoning to your liking – add more vinegar or a tablespoon of sugar to your taste.